zsparal/api-documentation/source/security.rst

 Sensitive information
 --------------------------
 All sensitive payment information is entered on our platform.
-So there is no need to jump trough hoops te make your website PCI DSS certified.
-We've got you covered.
+So there is no need to jump trough hoops te make your website `PCI DSS certified <https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard>`.
+We have got you covered.

 What about the webhooks?
 ------------------------
 The :ref:`webhooks <guides/webhooks>` are secured by HTTPS too, even if the merchant's hosting service is not using HTTPS.
-This is because the webhook requests – which Mollie sends out to communicate :ref:`status changes <guides/payment-status-changes>` – simply don't contain sensitive information.
+This is because the webhook requests – which Mollie sends out to communicate :ref:`status changes <guides/payment-status-changes>` – simply do not contain sensitive information.
 Your webhook-script will always have to :ref:`fetch the object <v2/payments-get>` in order to know its status, and this can only be done using an HTTPS-secured connection.
 Here too, the fact ``https://api.mollie.com/`` can only be reached using HTTPS forces merchant-sites that don't use HTTPS into security.